Source: [BioNews, London] October 10, 2011

 Being just slightly overweight can affect the chance of having a baby through IVF, according to a study at Guy’s and St Thomas’ NHS Foundation Trust.

-In the UK over half of women of reproductive age are either overweight or obese.
+In the UK, more than half of women of reproductive age are either overweight or obese.
 Obesity has an adverse effect on natural fertility – obese women are three times more likely to be infertile and have a higher risk of pregnancy complications, including miscarriage.
 However, the impact of raised body mass index (BMI) on the miscarriage rate after IVF is not clear, and previous studies have been inconsistent.

 The UK’s National Institute of Health and Clinical Excellence states that women with a BMI over 30 who opt for IVF should be warned of potential difficulties.
-But El-Toukhy goes further than this and said: ‘We shouldn’t stop at 30, we should aim for a BMI as close as possible to the healthy range’.
+But Mr El-Toukhy goes further than this and said: “We shouldn’t stop at 30, we should aim for a BMI as close as possible to the healthy range.”

 Stuart Lavery, a gynaecologist at the Imperial College NHS Trust in London, said: “It confirms what we thought we knew.
 Now there’s really good justification to employ weight-loss programs as part of fertility management.”

 Dr Allan Pacey, a fertility specialist at the University of Sheffield, said: “The effect of obesity on the outcome of assisted conception has been unclear.
 This is an excellent study which clearly demonstrates that obesity is an important factor in the miscarriage risk after IVF.
 It highlights the need for women, and I would argue couples, to try and achieve a healthy weight prior to IVF.”

 The study was published in the journal Human Reproduction.